skilesare/immortality/achieving_supersociety/prefs.md

 How does this work in principal?
 Say an account is catching up.
 Its balance is $1000 and it has not caught up in a month.
 The demurrage rate is 12% per year and thus the cash is demurraging 1% or $100.
 We will assume that taxes are 0% for this example.
 If an account ownes 200 out of a total 2000 prefs in the demurraging account(10%), the owning account will receive a $10 pref payment.
 The demurraging accounts new balance is now $900 and it can send and receive payment as well as claim any pref payments that have been sent to this account.

+Prefs should be netted between two accounts so that they cannot collude to overtake a majority position in an account.
+If citizen A pays citizen B $5000 and later citizen B pays back $3000, the net prefs should be $2000 owned by citizen A in citizen B.

+Because all activity will be in the public ledger it shouold be simple to create functions that can seek out and find coluding activity seeking to overtake pref ownership.